harrisonlab/phytophthora_fragariae/Annotation&Short_Read_submissions.md

 # Commands to prepare gene annotations and raw reads for submission to NCBI

-This appears to be a complex procedure, following Andy's commands.
+This appears to be a complex procedure, following Andy's commands in phytophthora repository.
 Bioprojects & Biosamples have already been created.
 This is for *P. fragariae* and *P. rubi*